 - Read- aloud capabilities.
 All of Clusive’s content can be read aloud by text-to-speech software.
 Students can select the reading speed and voice.

 - Just-in-time prompts and learning tools.
-Clusive has built in highlighting, note-taking, word knowledge and comprehension checks, an embedded glossary, language translation, and a personal word bank to support planning and meaning-making.
+Clusive has built in highlighting, note-taking, on-demand translation, and text simplification and image equivalents for key words.
+In addition, Clusive offers users word knowledge and comprehension checks, an embedded glossary, language translation, and a personal word bank to support planning and meaning-making.